InteropIO/finsemble-seed/migration/2.3/README.md

 * If you have made changes to _gulpfile.js_ or to _server/server.js_, you will need to manually move your changes to the appropriate extensions file. ([See here for more info](../../README.md)).

 * If you've created new OpenFin manifests for other environments you should manually modify them to match the updated *config/openfin/manifest.local.json*.
 Notably, `--framestrategy=frames` was added to the runtime arguments.

+7. Do a diff of package.json from the new seed to your old seed.
+Any npm packages that you added will need to be moved over to your new project.
-7. Use a command prompt to run `>npm run dev` in your new directory.
+8. Use a command prompt to run `>npm run dev` in your new directory.
 Make sure everything works as expected!

 You now should have a fully functional application that includes any components and customizations from your old project. **Once you've confirmed that everything is working as expected** you can copy this new directory over your original project's root directory and continue developing as normal.